cunilog/cunilog/readme.md

 - Available as static library.
 A dynamic library is planned.
 - Platform independent without build automation system.
 No cmake or autotools are needed to build the module.
 At the moment it only builds on Windows.
-- UTF-8 by default but also works with UTF-16 on Windows.
+- UTF-8 by default but support for UTF-16 on Windows is planned.
 - Preprocessor definitions to include or remove rarely used features.
 - Bindings for other programming languages.
 Right now only C is supported, though.
 - Command-line utility to capture the output of executables and scripts.
 	This is planned but doesn't exist yet.
-- Hex dumps are not implemented yet.
+- Logging of binary data as hex dumps.

 ## History